AKSW/ldwpo/README.md

 ====

 ```
-To use reportgen go to reportgen/ folder and run
+To use Report Generator Tool go to reportgen/ folder and run the generatereports.sh shell script.
-$ java -jar reportgen.jar
-This command outputs help message
+"$ java -jar reportgen.jar" command will output a help message for the Report Generator tool.
 ```